ProfSamScott/professional-development-materials/README.md

                                 <p>Presented a basic introduction to the JavaScript programming language for high school
                                     teachers.
 University of Waterloo, 2013.</p>
                                     <h2>Introduction to App Inventor</h2>
-                                <p>Presented a basic introduction to MIT's <a href="https://appinventor.mit.edu/explore/"
+                                <p>Presented (with Pejman Salehi) a basic introduction to MIT's <a href="https://appinventor.mit.edu/explore/"
                                         target="_blank">App Inventor</a>, a drag-and-drop programming system for creating Android Apps.
 University of Toronto, 2012.</p>
                                     <h2>Java Game Programming Made "Easy"</h2>